Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 Overview

-The Premier’s Council on Missing and Murdered Indigenous Women, Girls and Two Spirit Plus People (Premier’s Council on MMIWG2S+) will use their expertise to guide government action to address violence against Indigenous women, girls and 2S+ people, and increase their safety and economic security.
+The Premier’s Council on Missing and Murdered Indigenous Women, Girls and Two Spirit Plus People (MMIWG2S+) provides recommendations and advice to Alberta’s government on actions to address violence against Indigenous women, girls and 2S+ people.
+This work focuses on reducing violence, and increasing safety and economic security of Indigenous women, girls and 2S+ people.

-Council members have been recruited through a direct appointment process for 2- and 3-year terms.
-They are leaders, experts and advocates of violence prevention, as well as family members of missing and murdered Indigenous women and 2S+ people.
+Council members are appointed for 2- and 3-year terms.
+They are leaders, experts and advocates in violence prevention, as well as family members of missing and murdered Indigenous women, girls and 2S+ people.

 Mandate

-• collaborate with government ministries to apply the Alberta roadmap when developing policies and programs to prevent violence and increase safety and economic security of Indigenous women, girls and 2S+ people
+- collaborates with government ministries to apply the Alberta MMIWG roadmap when developing policies and programs to prevent violence, improve safety and increase economic security of Indigenous women, girls and 2S+ people

-• guide the development of culturally responsive tools for government ministries, agencies, boards and commissions to use when creating their legislation, policies, programs, services and initiatives
+- guides the development of culturally responsive tools for government ministries, agencies, boards and commissions to use when creating legislation, policies, programs and services

-• review and make recommendations on public awareness campaigns, education and training initiatives related to Indigenous women, girls and 2S+ people and MMIWG2S+ people
+- reviews and makes recommendations on public awareness campaigns, education and training initiatives related to Indigenous women, girls and 2S+ people and MMIWG2S+ issues

-• monitor and report annually on government actions to prevent violence and increase the safety and economic security of Indigenous women, girls and 2S+ people
+- informs and tracks government actions to prevent violence and increase the safety and economic security of Indigenous women, girls and 2S+ people

 Membership

-The council consists of up to 12 members who represent a variety of First Nations, Métis and Inuit perspectives from urban and rural communities across the province.
+The council consists of up to 8 members who represent a variety of First Nations, Métis and Inuit perspectives from urban and rural communities across the province, and 4 ex-officio members from Alberta's government ministries.

 Council members